GuanmingQiao/certified-kubernetes-administrator-course/docs/02-Core-Concepts/07-Kube-Controller-Manager.md

 - In kubernetes terms, a controller is a process that continuously monitors the state of the components within the system and works towards bringing the whole system to the desired functioning state.

 ## Node Controller
-   - Responsible for monitoring the state of the Nodes and taking necessary actions to keep the application running.
+   - Responsible for **monitoring** the state of the Nodes and taking necessary actions to keep the application running (**remediation**).
+     - Node Controller checks node health on `kube-apiserver` every 5 seconds.
+     - If healthcheck fails for 40 seconds, node is marked unreachable.
+     - If unreachable for 5 mins, node is evicted.

    ![node-controller](../../images/node-controller.PNG)